torvalds/linux/Documentation/admin-guide/binderfs.rst

 .. _ioctl: http://man7.org/linux/man-pages/man2/ioctl.2.html

-To allocate a new binder device in a binderfs instance a request needs to be sent through the ``binder-control`` device node.
+To allocate a new binder device in a binderfs instance a request needs to be sent through the ``binder-control`` device yesde.
 A request is sent in the form of an `ioctl() <ioctl_>`_.

-What a program needs to do is to open the ``binder-control`` device node and send a ``BINDER_CTL_ADD`` request to the kernel.
+What a program needs to do is to open the ``binder-control`` device yesde and send a ``BINDER_CTL_ADD`` request to the kernel.
 Users of binderfs need to tell the kernel which name the new binder device should get.
 By default a name can only contain up to ``BINDERFS_MAX_NAME`` chars including the terminating